Juggalo World Order

-The Juggalo World Order (commonly known as the jWo or JWO, the official typeset in the logo) is a professional wrestling stable which wrestles for Juggalo Championship Wrestling (JCW).
+The Juggalo World Order (commonly known as the jWo or JWO, the official typeset in the logo) is a professional wrestling stable performing for Juggalo Championship Wrestling (JCW), where 2 Tuff Tony and Willie Mack are former JCW World Tag Team Champions in their first recognized reign as a team and individually.
 The name of the stable is inspired by the New World Order (NWO).

 History

 Background

 Villainous wrestler Tracy Smothers debuted in the first season of Juggalo Championship Wrestling's internet wrestling show SlamTV! by cutting a series of promos in which he insulted the company, the owners (Insane Clown Posse), and the Juggalo fanbase.
 It became a common gesture for him to hide behind the curtain and flip off the crowd prior to entering the ring.
 He flaunted his PWU Hardcore Championship, which he proclaimed the only championship that he respected, while verbally abusing the fans on the mic.
 On occasion, Smothers would even get in physical altercations with fans.

 Tracy ran rampant on JCW, having matches which mostly ended with him choking opponents out.
 Smothers mercilessly beat opponents by any means necessary, including fan favorites Nosawa and Zach Gowen, the latter being a one-legged wrestler whom Smothers knocked out with his PWU Hardcore Championship and proceeded to choke out before beating up both the referee and security.
 In the sixth episode, during 2 Tuff Tony's match, Smothers attacked Tony and caused him to be carried out on a stretcher.
 Just days before Tony's return on the eighth episode, Tracy Smothers was arrested (kayfabe) and dropped from the rest of the tour, leaving Tony and the JCW roster with no way to seek revenge.

 JCW Heavyweight Champion, and fan favorite, Corporal Robinson was scheduled to face Tracy Smothers at Evansville Invasion, but he first had to defend his title against tweener Scott Hall at Bloodymania.
 Hall and Robinson wrestled with a mutual respect for each other.
 During the match, Hall acted in his signature cocky manner.
 He delivered pokes to the eyes, slaps to the head, and several homosexual mannerisms, all with a smile on his face.
 Though the tactics normally result in boos from the crowd, after Robinson won the match, the fans cheered for both him and Hall.